 “The students are excited about this program,” Jeffrey said.
 “In the first year we offered one class.
 Now the demand has grown to the point where we have three class groups and over 800 students making use of the facility annually.”

 While peddling a spin bike, student Amy Beers said, “This program gives us the freedom to do whatever (exercise) you want to do as long as you complete each stage.”

 Nick Kiervin, another student peddling away, said, “Doing something physical like this during the day refreshes my mind.”

-“The grants from the Foundation provided the basis to get this course up and running and allow us to promote wellness as a lifestyle,” he said.
+Jeffrey said that “The grants from the Foundation provided the basis to get this course up and running and allow us to promote wellness as a lifestyle,” he said.
 Technology plays a large part in the program as well.
 Ben Hyslop proudly demonstrated how he uses an ʻappʼ on his smart phone to track his progress doing pushups.
 Others use apps on their smart phones to measure time and distance when they run.

 By tapping into the studentsʼ existing interests and lifestyle the Health and Wellness program plays an integral part in contributing to the future health and wellness of the entire community.
 Other Health and Wellness teachers within the school district spent a professional development day at the school discussing their programs and how to fund further expansion.
 Jeffrey told them about the Sussex Area Community Foundation Inc. and suggested they look for similar organizations in their own areas as well.